-As part of the National Day of Service, Mr. Handyman technicians will perform hundreds of repair and maintenance jobs on Sept.
-10, all without a collecting a single penny in labor costs.
+As part of the National Day of Service , technicians from Mr. Handyman will perform nearly 800 hours of repair and maintenance jobs during the week of Sept.
+9, all without a collecting a single penny in labor costs.

-The National Day of Service and Remembrance was established in 2009 as a way to encourage Americans to participate in service and remembrance activities on the 9/11 anniversary.
-This year, more than 1 million Americans are expected to serve in their communities in honor of 9/11, according to United We Serve, a national organization that rallies behind the cause.
-The day is part of President Obama’s request to renew America through volunteerism.
+The National Day of Service and Remembrance was established in 2009 as a way to encourage Americans to participate in service and remembrance activities on the anniversary of 9/11.
+This year, more than one million Americans are expected to serve in their communities in honor of 9/11, according to United We Serve , a national organization that supports the cause.
+The day is part of President Obama's request to renew America through volunteerism.